 NOTE: Many CDC publications are available to download, view online, or order at no cost.

-Visit the CDC website first for the most up-to-date information, including frequently asked questions (FAQs) about COVID-19 vaccination and vaccine information for you and your family.
+Visit the CDC website first for the most up-to-date information, including frequently asked questions (FAQs) about COVID-19 vaccination and how to find a COVID-19 vaccine near you.

 Where can I get the vaccine?